Two female creatives working in front of two Lumie Vitamin L lights receiving bright light therapy

 Bright light therapy guide

 Bright light therapy is a first-line treatment for Seasonal Affective Disorder (SAD) and Winter Blues and is also considered an effective treatment for non-seasonal depression and bipolar disorder.
 It can be used to correct your body clock and sleep problems, help you adjust to new timezones or shift patterns and for a general energy boost.
 It is a safe, efficient and effective treatment for most people, but isn’t suitable for everyone, so you should always consult with your doctor before starting to use a SAD light of any type.
-If your doctor has given you the go-ahead to try bright light therapy, let’s answer some questions you might have so you can choose the right light for you and get the most out of your therapy.
+If your doctor has given you the go-ahead to try bright light therapy, let’s answer some questions you might have, so you can choose the right light for you and get the most out of your therapy.

 In this article, we’ll cover a lot of questions, so if there’s something particular you want to know, use the links below to get to that question quickly: